behind the scenes of the bet that made 27 people from Blumenau become millionaires

 In 2018, another millionaire prize came out of the lottery, however, without being a pool.
 A single player hit Lotomania and took home R$ 4.5 million.

-receive news straight on cell joining the groups The Municipality Blumenau.
+receive news straight on cell joining the groups The Municipality.
 Click on your preferred option:

 Whatsapp | telegram